agude/agude.github.io/_drafts/2022-03-07-overwatch_league_gatekeeper_teams.md

 {% capture file_dir %}/files/tour-de-france/{% endcapture %}

-Watching the [Overwatch league][owl] is probably my nerdiest hobby (well after doing data analysis on the weekend and writing these posts of course).
+Watching the [Overwatch league][owl] is probably my nerdiest hobby (well after doing data analysis on the weekend so I can write these posts of course).

 [owl]: https://en.wikipedia.org/wiki/Overwatch_League